stfc/PSyclone/doc/profiling.rst

 it is the responsibility of the user to add the call to an appropriate location in the application::

-   use profiler_mod, only : ProfileInit
+   use profile_mod, only : ProfileInit
    ...
    call ProfileInit()